Everybody needs help and support sometimes, especially during times of transition and stress.

 Learn to manage stress

+You may be concerned about managing the academic rigor of a place like Cornell.
 Research shows that unmanaged stress can impact your overall health and well-being.
 Review these tips and links to keep new stresses from getting out of hand and help you feel your best.
 And check out Let's Meditate, a free weekly guided mindfulness meditation program led by Cornell Health staff and other campus partners.